YEARENDER-Olympics-Billion-dollar Sochi Games a sporting success

-BERLIN Dec 30 The Sochi 2014 Winter Olympics have gone down in history as the most expensive sports event ever organised with a staggering cost of more than $51 billion.
+BERLIN Dec 19 The Sochi 2014 winter Olympics have gone down in history as the most expensive sports event ever organised with a staggering cost of more than $51 billion.

 The legacy left by Russia's first winter Games is one of gleaming purpose-built arenas with little or no post-Games use, a massive overhaul of infrastructure at the Black sea resort and a record price tag that triggered changes for future Olympics.